In this section

 Extend these patterns

 The six patterns cover the most common correlations.
-Campaign modules introduce technique-specific correlations that extend these — for example, TH12 (ransomware pre-encryption) correlates DeviceProcessEvents with DeviceFileEvents and DeviceNetworkEvents in a time-sequenced chain (reconnaissance tool execution → backup disruption → C2 beaconing).
+Campaign modules introduce technique-specific correlations that extend these — for example, TH12 (pre-ransomware activity) correlates DeviceProcessEvents with DeviceFileEvents and DeviceNetworkEvents in a time-sequenced chain (reconnaissance tool execution → backup disruption → C2 beaconing).
 The principle is the same: pre-filter each table, join on entity (user, device, IP), and constrain by time window.
 The specific tables and correlation logic change per technique.

 References Used in This Subsection